I sometimes write about how a good start to your day often leads to having a good day in general.

 That one thing opens up my mind.
 It redirects my thoughts from the negativity.

 Then I build upon that one thing.
-I make mental jumps from the roof, to the warmth in our home, to the fluffy cat sitting beside me on the sofa, to that I can work from home as the rain pours outside.
+I make mental jumps from the roof, to the warmth in our home, to the clean water in the glass beside my computer, to that I can work from home as the rain pours outside.

 I make those small mental leaps by just moving my attention around in the room I am in.
 Like skipping from stone to stone over a stream.
 And I take the time to slowly appreciate all those things.

 This changes my mood to a happier, warmer and more open one.